memfault/interrupt/_drafts/advanced-gdb.md

 ## Source Files

-With the essentials out of the way, let's dive into GDB!
-The first thing to talk about is how best to view and navigate source code.
+With the essentials out of the way, let's dive into learning GDB!
+The first thing to talk about is how best to view and navigate the source code while debugging.

 {:.no_toc}

 ### Directory Search Paths

-Many times, the CI system builds with absolute paths instead of relative paths, which causes GDB not to be able to find the source files.
+Many times, the CI system builds with absolute paths instead of paths relative to the project root, which causes GDB not to be able to find the source files.

+It will produce an error like below:

 ```
 (gdb) f 1
-#2  cli_state_collect (p_cli=0x3ad00 <m_cli>) at ../nrf5_sdk/components/libraries/cli/nrf_cli.c:1952
+#2  cli_state_collect (p_cli=0x3ad00 <m_cli>) at
+    ../nrf5_sdk/components/libraries/cli/nrf_cli.c:1952
+1952	../nrf5_sdk/components/libraries/cli/nrf_cli.c:
-1952	../nrf5_sdk/components/libraries/cli/nrf_cli.c: No such file or directory.
+    No such file or directory.
 ```

-If you are proactive and want to fix this permanently in the build step, you can follow the steps in a previous post about [Reproducible Firmware Builds]({% post_url 2019-12-11-reproducible-firmware-builds %}) to make the paths relative.
+If you are proactive and want to fix this permanently in the build step, you can follow the steps in Interrupt's post about [Reproducible Firmware Builds]({% post_url 2019-12-11-reproducible-firmware-builds %}) to make the paths relative.

 If you want to patch it up now in GDB, you can use a combination of the `set substitute-path` and `directory` commands in GDB, depending on how the paths are built.

-To fix the above issue, all I needed to do was to add my local directory.
+To fix the above issue, all I needed to do was to add a local directory.
 After adding it, GDB can find the source code of the line in the frame.

 ```
 (gdb) directory sdk/embedded/platforms/nrf5/nrf5_sdk/
 Source directories searched: /[...]/sdk/embedded/platforms/nrf5/nrf5_sdk:$cdir:$cwd
 (gdb) f 1
-#1  0x000292a2 in cli_execute (p_cli=0x3ad00 <m_cli>) at ../nrf5_sdk/components/libraries/cli/nrf_cli.c:2554
+#1  0x000292a2 in cli_execute (p_cli=0x3ad00 <m_cli>) at
+    ../nrf5_sdk/components/libraries/cli/nrf_cli.c:2554
 2554	        p_cli->p_ctx->p_current_stcmd->handler(p_cli,
 ```